harshsoni-harsh/user-management-backend/README.md

 ### Setting Up Environment Variables

-Create a `.env` file in the root directory of the project and add the following environment variables:
+Create a `.env.local` file in the root directory of the project and add the following environment variables:

 ```
 MONGODB_URI=<your-mongodb-uri>